aras62/vision-based-prediction/datasets/task_datasets.md

 <details close>
 <summary><strong>Bibtex</strong></summary>
 <pre>
-@InProceedings{Bi_2019_ICCV,
+@Article{Zhan_2019_arxiv,
-    author = "Bi, Huikun and Fang, Zhong and Mao, Tianlu and Wang, Zhaoqi and Deng, Zhigang", title = "Joint Prediction For Kinematic Trajectories In Vehicle-Pedestrian-Mixed Scenes", booktitle = "ICCV",
+    author = "Zhan, Wei and Sun, Liting and Wang, Di and Shi, Haojie and Clausse, Aubrey and Naumann, Maximilian and Kummerle, Julius and Konigshof, Hendrik and Stiller, Christoph and de La Fortelle, Arnaud and others", title = "Interaction Dataset: An International, Adversarial And Cooperative Motion Dataset In Interactive Driving Scenarios With Semantic Maps", journal = "arXiv:1910.03088",
     year = "2019"
 }
 </pre>